 This family-friendly cafe are known for their desserts made in-house (the gluten free brownie is heavenly), and their babycino art.
-We love that you get a complementary shortbread biccie with your coffee...sit back while your little one enjoys their almost too pretty to drink babycino - they can even make a their own babycino design request with the barista here!
+We love that you get a complimentary shortbread biccie with your coffee...sit back while your little one enjoys their almost too pretty to drink babycino - they can even make their own babycino design request with the barista here!
 This place is packed on the weekends, so we recommend going here for a coffee date during the week.

 Sorelle on Grand, Brighton Le Sands

 The babycino at Sorelle on Grande has been called the best babycino in Sydney on more than one occasion and it’s clear why...their Babycino Grande for $4.50 comes with a mini ice cream cone suspended over the cup of fluffy goodness.
 Run by two bubbly sisters this is a family-friendly café serving breakfast and lunch, as well as delicious homemade baked treats.
 The kid’s menu features nuggets, pasta and burgers, also all lovingly hand-made in store.
 If for some unknown reason your little one just wants the babycino (without the mini ice-cream cone) they are free with any coffee.
 Check it out before a swim at the beach, or make the trip just to try that Babycino Grande!